 Given the changeable nature of laws, rules, regulations and information in general, and the inherent hazards of electronic communication in particular, there may be delays, omissions or inaccuracies in information contained in this website.
 Accordingly, the information on this website should not be used as a substitute for consultation with professional advisers.
-We, therefore, recommend professional consultation with Trade and tax before making any decision or taking any action.
+We, therefore, recommend professional consultation with Trade and Tax B.V. before making any decision or taking any action.

 In order to properly manage our website we may anonymously log information on our operational systems, and identify categories of visitors by items such as domains and browser types.
 This is to ensure that our website presents the best web experience for visitors and is an effective information resource.
 Information that pertains to visitors may be provided to service providers who analyze and process this information on our behalf.
 It is not customary for us to share this information with third parties, unless this was stated during its collection.

 You do not need to complete personal information to use this website.
 This website only collects information and personal information, that can be traced to persons, that has been left explicitly and voluntarily by visitors.
-Generally, Trade and tax has no need for sensitive information about visitors, such as details that pertain to race or ethnicity, beliefs, criminal information, information about physical or mental health or sexual orientation.
+Generally, Trade and Tax B.V. has no need for sensitive information about visitors, such as details that pertain to race or ethnicity, beliefs, criminal information, information about physical or mental health or sexual orientation.
 Should this be required, we shall ask the visitor explicitly for permission to collect and use such information.

-In the context of the fight against money laundering and financing of terrorism, the Act for the prevention of money-laundering and the financing of terrorism (Wwft) applies to the providing of services by civil law notaries, lawyers and tax advisers.
-This act implements directive 2005/60/EC on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing .
-On the basis of the aforementioned Act, Trade and tax, is obliged to identify the client, prior to establishing a business relationship.
+In the context of the fight against money laundering and financing of terrorism, the Dutch Act for the prevention of money-laundering and the financing of terrorism (Wwft) applies to the providing of services by civil law notaries, lawyers and tax advisers.
+This act implements the EU Directive (fifth anti-money laundering directive) on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing .
+On the basis of the aforementioned directive, Trade and Tax B.V. is obliged to identify the client, prior to establishing a business relationship.

 If the client is a legal entity, the identity can be established on the basis of an excerpt from the trade register or by means of a deed executed by a civil law notary.
 If the client is a foreign legal entity, the identity can, for example, be established on the basis of an excerpt from the trade register of the country of origin or on the basis of in international business accepted documents, data or information which are acknowledged by law as a valid means of identification in the country of origin.
-Furthermore, it is required to ask for the name and date of birth of the persons representing the company and to store these data.
+Furthermore, Trade and Tax B.V. is required to ask for the name and date of birth of the persons representing the foreign company and to securely store these data.